ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 **The four plots are:**
 - linear-linear scale.
 This is clearly a bad way to plot a power-law distribution.
 - log-log scale but with linear binning (the bin width of the histogram increases linearly with k).
-This is also not an appropriate approach because the bins of the histogram for high values of k are quite narrow and they often include 0 or 1 measurements, creating the “plateau” that you see at the tail of the distribution.
+This is also not an appropriate approach because the bins of the histogram for high values of k are quite narrow and they often include 0 or 1 measurements, creating the _“plateau”_ that you see at the tail of the distribution.
 - log-log scale but with logarithmic binning (the bin width of the histogram increases exponentially with k).
 Note how the tail of the distribution drops almost linearly with k when the degree is higher than about 50-100.
 A potential issue with this approach is that we still need to figure out how fast to increase the bin width with k.
-- the Complementary Cumulative Distribution Function (C-CDF), which shows the probability P_k that the degree is higher or equal than k (all previous plots show the probability p_k that the degree is equal to k).
-This is the best approach because we do not need to determine an appropriate sequence of bin-widths.
+- the Complementary Cumulative Distribution Function (C-CDF), which shows the probability $P_k$ that the degree is higher or equal than k (all previous plots show the probability $p_k$ that the degree is equal to k).
+This is the __best__ approach because we do not need to determine an appropriate sequence of bin-widths.
 Please note however that the slope of the C-CDF is not the same as the slope of the degree distribution.
 In this example, α = 2.5 and so the exponent of the C-CDF is 1.5.

 ## Scale-free Nature of Power-law Networks

 ![M2L04_Fig08](imgs/M2L04_Fig08.jpeg)
 *Lack of an Internal Scale, figure 4.7 from networksciencebook.com by Albert-László Barabási*

-One of the first things we learn in statistics is that the Normal distribution describes quite accurately many random variables (due to the Central Limit Theorem), and that according to that distribution 99.8% of the data are expected to fall within 3 standard deviations from the average.
+One of the first things we learn in statistics is that _the Normal distribution describes quite accurately many random variables (due to the Central Limit Theorem)_, and that according to that distribution 99.8% of the data are expected to fall within 3 standard deviations from the average.

-Qualitatively, this is true for all distributions with exponentially fast decreasing tails, which includes the Poisson distribution and many others.
-In networks that have such degree distributions, the average degree represents the **“typical scale”** of the network, in terms of the number of connections per node (see green distribution at the visualization).
+Qualitatively, this is true for all distributions with _exponentially fast decreasing tails_, which includes the Poisson distribution and many others.
+In networks that have such degree distributions, _the average degree represents the **“typical scale”** of the network, in terms of the number of connections per node_ (see green distribution at the visualization).

 On the other hand, a power-law degree distribution with exponent 2 < α < 3 has finite mean but infinite variance (any higher moments, such as skewness are also infinite).
 The infinite variance of this statistical distribution means that we cannot expect the data to fall close to the mean.
 On the contrary, the mean (the average node degree in our case) can be a rather uninformative statistic in the sense that a large fraction of values can be lower than the mean, and that many values can be much higher than the mean (see purple distribution  at the visualization).